saswatipatra/portfolio-page/README.md

 * _Open the Terminal (Mac) or Git Bash (PC)_
 * _Go to the dir. where you would like to install the file. (for ex. computer-name:~ Guest$ cd desktop_
-* _To make a copy of a repository from Github on a local machine computer-name:desktop Guest$ git clone https://github.com/AnthonyGolovin/my-first-webpage)._
+* _To make a copy of a repository from Github on a local machine computer-name:desktop Guest$ git clone https://github.com/saswatipatra/portfolio-page)._
-* _4. Hola a new file should appear named "my-first-webpage", simply click on the HTML file. _
+* _4. Hola a new file should appear named "portfolio page", simply click on the HTML file. _

 ## Support and contact details